Bilgehanyaylali/Comprehension/README.md

 example = {x**2 for x in range(5)}

-In summary, comprehensions in Python provide a concise and readable way to create lists, dictionaries, and sets by combining loops and conditional statements into a single expression.
+In summary,, comprehensions in Python provide a concise and readable way to create lists, dictionaries, and sets by combining loops and conditional statements into a single expression.